sahilkamalny/relearnable-showcase/README.md

 ## Overview

 Relearnable is a full-stack adaptive learning application that uses AI to generate personalized study content on any topic.
-Users can learn from scratch via AI-crafted flashcard and quiz lessons, or take placement tests that identify knowledge gaps and build targeted remediation curricula.
+Learn from scratch via AI-crafted flashcard and quiz lessons, or take placement tests that identify knowledge gaps and build targeted remediation curricula.
 Progress is tracked visually through an interactive knowledge graph and a radar chart spanning 15 subject categories.

 ---